DeepSmeag/MinilabMk2-Ableton-script/README.md

 ### 1. Download the folder and the minilab preset.
 ### 2. Place the folder in your Ableton folder under \Resources\MIDI Remote Scripts\
 ### 3. Import the minilab preset using the MIDI Control Center and use it as the 8th bank
-### 4. You are now ready to start Ableton and go to settings, control surfaces and select the script (you are looking for the folder's name)
+### 4. You are now ready to start Ableton and go to preferences, MIDI, control surface and select the script (you are looking for the folder's name).
+Input and Output has to be from MiniLab Mk2
 - This means that you may change the folder's name as you desire, I only chose to name it this way so as to have it as the first script in the dropdown list (they are alphabetically ordered).

 # Disclaimer
 - I am an enthusiast, hobbyist, member of the community.
 I am not a professional programmer for Arturia or Ableton and I do not own software created by them.